aadpM2hhdixoJm3u/jitsi-OIDC-adapter/README.md

 ### Step 3: Install Python Dependencies

 You can install the Python dependencies globally or within a virtual environment.
 In this guide, we will install them globally as root, making them accessible system-wide.
 However, using a virtual environment is generally recommended to avoid conflicts between different projects.

+Globally:
 ```sh
 sudo su
 pip install -r requirements.txt
 exit
 ```
-To use a virtual environment instead, you can do the following:
+Using a virtual environment:
 ```sh
 python3 -m venv myenv
 source myenv/bin/activate